-Few years have passed since Ethiopia changed their motto to ‘Lands of Origin’ from the ‘Thirteen months of Sunshine’.
-The original motto served for over a century and was used to motivate diverse cultures.
-But why should you pack your bags and head on to Ethiopia?
+A few years have passed since Ethiopia swapped its motto from "Thirteen Months of Sunshine" to "Land of Origins."
+This change, after serving for over a century, was a nod to the diverse cultures that call this land home.
+But why should you pack your bags and embark on a journey to Ethiopia?

 Traveling back in time